 It’s not about prayer spaces or prayer times.
 Muslims can easily pray before or after work. .
 They don’t stop the line to pray in Iran.
 But in the West it is a way to impose Islam on everyone else.
 It’s about Islamic supremacism and imposing Islam on the secular society.
 Cultural icons are a favored target of this tactic: that’s almost certainly why Amazon was chosen for this showdown.

 The idea is to establish and enforce the principle that wherever Islamic law and American customs, practices, business policies and laws conflict, the American side would have to give way.
-Accommodation always gives way to more demands, more accomodation.
+Accommodation always gives way to more demands, more accommodation.

 This is the stealth, cultural jihad.